 In recent years, at least since the Smart Growth Movement of the late 1990s, discussions and debates about the Smart Cities theme have involved a growing number of experts, marketing specialists, consultants, corporations, city officials, academics, practitioners and citizens.
 For instance, in relevant bases of indexed publications, two thirds are paper presented in Congresses and from 2014 on their numbers are increasingly relevant.
 That means that Smart Cities involve several, diverse and not sedimented aspects.
-It is difficult to find any region of the planet in which the cities have not embraced form anv Intelligent Cities initiative.
-Current cities are complex systems that are characterized massive numbers bv interconnected citizens, businesses, different modes of transport, communication networks, services and utilities.
+It is difficult to find any region of the planet in which the cities have not embraced any form of Intelligent Cities initiative.
+Current cities are complex systems that are characterised bv massive numbers of interconnected citizens, businesses. different modes of transport, communication networks, services and utilities.